 - Can be left to provide food and cover for wildlife over the winter

 - Can be used as a softening touch beside hardscaping or hard corners

 - Many are North American natives that have played important ecological roles in our prairie systems, and are well loved by beneficial insects and wildlife

 - Many species are very long lived

-So let’s get to know our grasses better!
-Here are some very popular species and varieties used successfully by New England gardeners for decades:
+Here are some popular varieties that have been used by New England gardeners for decades:

 MISCANTHUS, most commonly called Maiden Grass, includes approximately 20 species.
 Grasses in this genus are also sometimes called Maiden Grass, Fairy Grass, Chinese Silver Grass, Flame Grass, Japanese Silver Grass, Susuki Grass, or Eulalia Grass.
 Miscanthus is native to Asia.
 The abundance of cultivars makes it possible to find a Miscanthus suitable for many ornamental grass landscape projects.
 Foliage can vary widely, meeting various aesthetic desires.
-A warm season grass, meaning that it will grow and perform best during the hot months of the growing season.
+A warm season grass, meaning that it will grow and perform best during the hot months of the growing season, and is best planted in summer – avoid planting in the fall if you can.
 In stock now:

 ‘Variegatus’, commonly called Japanese Silver Grass